 A French Omelet is really not that difficult to make and it has very few ingredients, but you do require a bit of technique to execute the perfect creation.
 I think you will find that you will be able to master the classic French Omelet if you follow the instructions carefully.
 You will know if you have succeeded when you fold the omelet in the pan and find it does not have any browning at all!

-Stir with a rubber spatula continuously until the eggs begin to look like small curds but have not set completely, about 4-5 minutes.
+- Add eggs all at once and stir with a fork continuously until the eggs begin to look like small curds but have not set completely, about 2-3 minutes.
 Do not over cook, the eggs should still be loose.

 - Tip the skillet to shake the omelet to the edge and when the bottom begins to solidify, roll the omelet to fold over.
 Tipping the pan helps to do this and using a fish spatula makes it easier.